apostrophecms/apostrophe-documentation/docs/features.md

 ### "What about integration with other platforms?"

 Apostrophe supports the [oEmbed standard](http://oembed.com/), an open standard for embedding third-party services.
-This allows Apostrophe's video and embed widgets to accommodate most accommodations you'll want to handle.
+This allows Apostrophe's video and embed widgets to accommodate most integrations you'll want to handle.

 The great majority of other services offer a "generic embed code" that can be added to page templates or, if you choose to enable it, pasted into our raw HTML widget.